-Accredited data recipients
+Accredited persons/Accredited data recipients

-- 1.50 Privacy Safeguard 1 requires that accredited data recipients must include the following in their CDR policy: - the classes26 of CDR data held.
-The designation instrument sets out three classes of information for the banking sector: customer information,27 product use information,28 and information about a product29 - how the CDR data is held - purposes for which the entity may collect, hold, use or disclose CDR data - how a consumer may access or correct CDR data - how a consumer can complain and how the entity will deal with a complaint - whether overseas disclosure to accredited persons is likely, and the countries those persons are likely to be based in, if practicable to specify this - circumstances in which the entity may disclose CDR data to a person who is not an accredited person30 - events about which the entity will notify the consumers of such CDR data, 31 and - when the entity must delete or de-identify CDR data in accordance with a request by a consumer. - 1.51 In addition, the CDR Rules provide other matters that must be included in the CDR policy, including:
+- 1.50 Privacy Safeguard 1 requires that accredited persons who are or may become accredited data recipients must include the following in their CDR policy: - the classes of CDR data that are (or may be) held by or on behalf of the entity as an accredited data recipient.
+The classes of CDR data for each sector will be set out in the relevant designation instrument.
+For example, for the banking sector the designation instrument sets out three classes of information: customer information, product use information, and information about a product - how the CDR data is (or is to be) held by or on behalf of the entity as an accredited data recipient - purposes for which the entity may collect, hold, use or disclose CDR data - how a consumer may access or correct CDR data - how a consumer can complain and how the entity will deal with a complaint - whether overseas disclosure to accredited persons is likely, and the countries those persons are likely to be based in, if practicable to specify this - circumstances in which the entity may disclose CDR data to a person who is not an accredited person - events about which the entity will notify the consumers of such CDR data, 32 and